SpineEventEngine/web/client-js/CONTRIBUTING.md

 domain commands, querying data and subscribing to entity states.

 The latest published version can be found on [NPM](https://www.npmjs.com/package/spine-web).

+The NPM artifact provides sources transpiled into ES5 along with theirs source maps.

 ## Usage